Australian frontier wars: Northern Territory

 The British made three early attempts to establish military outposts in northern Australia.
 The initial settlement at Fort Dundas on Melville Island was established in 1824 but was abandoned in 1829 due to attacks from the local Tiwi people.
 Some fighting also took place near Fort Wellington on the Cobourg Peninsula between its establishment in 1827 and abandonment in 1829.
 The third British settlement, Fort Victoria, was also established on the Cobourg Peninsula in 1838 but was abandoned in 1849.

 The final battles took place in the Northern Territory.
 A permanent settlement was established at modern-day Darwin in 1869 and attempts by pastoralists to occupy Indigenous land led to conflict.
 This fighting continued into the 20th century, and was driven by reprisals against European deaths and the pastoralists' desire to secure the land they had stolen from Indigenous people.
 At least 31 Indigenous men were killed by police in the Coniston massacre in 1928 and further reprisal expeditions were conducted in 1932 and 1933.

+Death toll

+Following British colonisation, the Indigenous population of Australia fell from an estimate of between 300,000 and 3 million in 1788, to about 90,000 in 1901.
+Factors contributing to the population decline, included disease, famine, displacement, exhaustion, and violence.
+How much of the population collapse can be attributed to violent deaths during the frontier wars is a topic of scholarly debate.

+The Colonial Frontier Massacres in Australia, a project led by late professor Lyndall Ryan, features a map of known massacres of Indigenous Australians.
+The authors estimate the total victims at between 11,000 and 14,000.
+The project only counts massacres involving at least 6 or more people in one incident.

+Ørsted-Jensen and Evans, writing in 2014, estimated that about 67,000 Aboriginal Australian were killed in Queensland alone during the frontier wars.
+They later stated, "nationally the Australian frontier conflict during the 19th and into the early decades of the 20th century inflicted a death toll on Indigenous people probably no less than 100,000."
+Their research methodology and subsequent estimate were criticised by researchers Jonathan Richards and Mark Finnane, who state that "there is too little systematic data to draw much more than speculative conclusions as to the scale and incidence of killing and other violence’".

+Henry Reynolds, in 2022, estimated the death toll from in the frontier wars as over 30,000.